MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/assembler.md

   Print "Finished building stuff!"

 #All of the below will clear the assembler queue
-stop the "Base Assembler"
+clear the "Base Assembler"
-tell the "Base Assembler" not to finish tell the "Base Assembler" to stop
+tell the "Base Assembler" not to finish tell the "Base Assembler" to stop building
-"Base Assembler" stop

 #Does nothing
 tell the "Base Assembler" to finish